 In order to answer this, let’s compare the two solutions.

 Customization – Tailor your video platform to your business needs

 Creating a personalised VOD platform is a big task and requires lots of customizations (if required by the client).
-SaaS-based platforms don’t really possess that level of customization.
-Apart from the ability to change the colours and a few other options, SaaS platforms have limited personalization potential.
+SaaS-based video streaming platforms don’t really possess that level of customization.
+Apart from the ability to change the colors and a few other options, SaaS platforms have limited personalization potential.